 Ms. Murphy is the recipient of many distinguished awards including Erie Jaycee's Outstanding Young Woman of the Year, Arts Service Award from Erie Area Fund for the Arts and the Applause Award from Erie Arts & Culture.

-Dionne Wallace Oakley, Senior Vice President, Human Resources at ERIE Insurance, joined The Erie Community Foundation’s Board of Trustees in 2017.
+Dionne Wallace Oakley, Executive Vice President, Human Resources and Strategy at ERIE Insurance, joined The Erie Community Foundation’s Board of Trustees in 2017.

 Dionne began her professional career with State Farm Insurance as a summer intern auto underwriting.
 After graduating from Delaware State University earning a dual bachelor’s degree in Marketing and Business Administration, she returned to State Farm and progressed through various positions and disciplines in multiple geographic locations.